Broadcast Audio and Music Technology

 Supplementary fee information

-- A-level subjects: Music or Music Technology preferred; or one of the following subjects: Biology, Chemistry, Computing / Computer Science, Design and Technology, Electronics, Engineering, ICT, Maths, Further Maths, Physics, Statistics.
-Points from General Studies and AS-Level subjects (not taken on to full A-Level) can be included towards overall tariff.
-You must have a minimum of two A-Levels.
+- A-level subjects: Music or Music Technology preferred.
+You can include points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) towards overall tariff.
+You must have at least two A-Levels.

 UWE Bristol's International College